 Many digital teams lack the flexibility and agility needed to deliver these experiences to customers, because they rely on legacy systems that are bound to old ways of doing commerce.
 These monolithic systems are often rebranded as “hybrid solutions” — without addressing the underlying challenges of operating like a digital titanic.

-That’s why a growing number of companies are adopting a composable approach to ecommerce.
+That’s why a growing number of companies are adopting a composable commerce approach.
 Implementing a microservices architecture enables teams to build digital products, applications and experiences faster by offering flexible, modular capabilities — such as offers, cart, products, checkout and account — that can be assembled, to meet the needs of a particular commerce experience, whether on a website, web application, mobile application, in-store kiosk or MR/XR/AR/VR.

 Partnering to simplify and accelerate ecommerce innovation